Skip to Content

 Groundhog Handprint Craft For Kids [Free Template]

-Soon the groundhogs will be coming out of hibernation and ready to look around to see if spring is on the way.
+Soon, the groundhogs will be coming out of hibernation and ready to look around to see if spring is coming.

-On Groundhog Day we all wait to see if Punxsutawney Phil will see his shadow and hide away for six more weeks of winter weather or predict an early spring if he doesn’t see it.
+On Groundhog Day, we all wait to see if Punxsutawney Phil will see his shadow and hide away for six more weeks of winter weather or predict an early spring if he doesn’t.

-Have the kids make their predictions if the groundhog will see his shadow while they make this groundhog handprint craft!
-The grass around the groundhog burrow is made from your little one’s handprints and the furry little creature peeks out behind it.
+Have the kids make their predictions about whether the groundhog will see his shadow while they make this adorable groundhog handprint craft!
+The grass around the groundhog burrow is made from your little one’s handprints, and the furry creature peeks out behind it.

 They’ll practice their fine motor skills and scissor skills as they trace their handprints and cut them out.
 They’ll also have the chance to practice following instructions as they glue their groundhog together.

-Groundhog Day is a unique holiday to have a little fun with, so be sure to grab the free template and some basic crafting supplies to make some fun holiday memories with the kids.
+Groundhog Day is a unique holiday on February 2nd to have a little fun with, so be sure to grab the free template and some basic crafting supplies to make some fun holiday memories with the kids.

 Supplies